Skip to main content

 • many out of hours attendances

-4.1 Actions when FII is identified
+4.5 Actions when fabrication of induced illness is identified

-Where a practitioner suspects or observes that a child is at immediate risk of or has suffered significant harm particularly by illness induction for example, observed that medication tampered with given or without need, then the Police should be informed using the ‘999’ service and a referral made to children’s social care as per local policy.
+Where a practitioner suspects or observes that a child is at immediate risk of or has suffered significant harm particularly by illness induction for example, observed that medication tampered with given or without need, then the Police should be informed using the 999 service and a referral made to children’s social care as per local policy.

 This is most likely to occur when there is evidence of frank deception, interfering with specimens, unexplained results of investigations suggesting contamination or poisoning or actual illness induction, or concerns that an open discussion with the parent might lead them to harm the child.
 The safety of siblings also needs to be considered.